AImageLab-zip/IM-Fuse/docs/extending.md

 This document gives a high-level map of how to extend the active `brainchmark` package under `src/brainchmark`.

+In practice, the easiest way to extend BrainchMark is usually to start from an `imfuse` config and add a custom model module that follows the IMFuse-style trainer contract.
+This is the lowest-friction path because the repository already has a stable `IMFuseTrainer`, `IMFuseLoss`, dataset pipeline, masking logic, and testing flow.

+Concretely, you can add a new file under [src/brainchmark/models/](../src/brainchmark/models), define a public class that inherits from [AbstractModel](../src/brainchmark/models/abstract_model.py), implement `forward(images, mask)` so that training returns `(fuse_pred, sep_preds, prm_preds)` as expected by [IMFuseTrainer](../src/brainchmark/training/trainers/imfuse.py), and implement `predict(images, mask)` for evaluation.
+You do not have to manually register the module in a hardcoded registry: [src/brainchmark/models/config.py](../src/brainchmark/models/config.py) scans `src/brainchmark/models/*.py` dynamically and resolves public callables by normalized name, so once the file exists you can usually select it directly from YAML or CLI with `model: your_model_name`.

 The maintained extension surface is `src/brainchmark`.
 The `legacy/` directories are useful for reference and comparison, but they are not the package API you should extend.

 If you need field-by-field or component-by-component instructions, use the detailed guides in [docs/components/README.md](components/README.md).